 The Watkin Path originally opened in 1892 as a donkey track and was never truly finished.
-Of all the official ascents The Watkin Path starts nearest to sea level and so has more ascent than any other direct route.
+Of all the official ascents, The Watkin Path starts nearest to sea level and so has more ascent than any other direct route up Snowdon.
 Whilst the Llanberis Path starts off only 50m higher and involves a little more distance.
 Swings and roundabouts really.

 The Watkin Path is definitely the most scenic of all the routes up, starting off through some ancient woodland before passing a spectacular waterfall and ultimately ascending to Bwlch Ciliau and Yr Wyddfa.
 A pleasure to walk for most of it’s distance, the final eroded scree chute up to the summit rather detracts from the Watkin Path’s overall appeal.
 However, no other path can boast a Prime Minister, commandos and a Carry on Film among it’s myriad claims to fame.